disclaimer

 • Sentencing

 The time it takes for a case to go to trial and conclude depends on the offense’s seriousness and the plea the defendant enters.
 This variation is because some offenses involve more processes than others.
 For example, misdemeanor cases typically resolve faster than felony cases.
-Misdemeanor cases do not involve preliminary hearings.
-Additionally, if the defendant pleads guilty at the arraignment, the case will not go to trial, and the defendant will face sentencing.
-Typically, a misdemeanor case resolves between three to four months, while a felony case may take up to one year or more.
+Misdemeanor cases do not include preliminary hearings.
+Additionally, if the defendant pleads guilty at the arraignment, the case may not go to trial, and the defendant proceeds to face sentencing.
+Typically, a misdemeanor case resolves between three and four months, while a felony case may take up to one year or more.

 What Happens When a Court Case Goes to Trial in Wisconsin?

-No, it is not possible to charge a person twice for the same crime in Wisconsin.
+No, charging a person twice for the same crime in Wisconsin is impossible.
 Federal law (U.S. Const. amend.V) and Wisconsin state laws protect citizens against excessive punishment and the accompanying harassment.
 Federal and state Double Jeopardy laws ensure that citizens are not tried, charged, or punished more than once for the same offense with the same facts.
-However, if an act constitutes an offense in more than one state or under both state and federal laws, a court may charge the accused in the different states or both state and federal courts.
+However, if an act constitutes an offense in more than one state or under state and federal laws, a court may charge the accused in the different states or both state and federal courts.

 Additionally, if a case does not pose a risk of guilt or punishment, the Double Jeopardy clause is not applicable.